ni/veristand-editor-plugin-examples/README.md

 1. Locate the new palette in the screen document with two droppable controls.

 #### Custom Editor
-1. If using Visual Studio, run as an Administrator and build.
-This is needed for the post build step to copy the exe into the VeriStand directory.
-Otherwise, manually perform this step.
+1. Run the editor as an administrator and build.
+This will allow the post build step to copy the executable into the VeriStand directory.
+Otherwise, you will have to manually copy and move the executable.
-1. Set VeriStand.CustomApplication to start an external program, selecting the exe that has been copied to the VeriStand install directory and run it.
+1. Set *VeriStand.CustomApplication* to start an external program.
+1. Select the copied executable in the VeriStand install directory and run it.
-1. The IDE customization is not on by default - you can enable through File >> Preferences >> Example tab.
-This will require a restart.
+1. Enable IDE customization by selecting **File** > **Preferences** > **Example**.
+1. Restart VeriStand.

-1. See the IDE with a custom splash screen and most IDE menus and tool windows removed.
+The IDE will now have a custom splash screen with most menus and tool windows removed.

 ### Architecture
 For more information on the code provided, refer to [VeriStand Plugin Architecture](VeriStandCustomControls/ARCHITECTURE.md).